This post was originally published on May 19, 2015 and has been updated for accuracy and comprehensiveness.

 - Infrared Vision: Designed to capture images in extremely dark conditions.

-- Varifocal: Allow operators to focus and zoom in on images.
+- Varifocal: Allows operators to focus and zoom in on images.

-Once you have picked the camera type, assure the model selected has the features you require.
+Once you have selected your cameras, consider features you desire to have.
 Six essential features to keep in mind when purchasing security cameras are:

 - High-definition resolution.